IanMadd/academic/content/portfolio/Data_Tables.md

 ## 4:  B -0.2843 11 31  D  2 111 131
 ```

-Use the combine function to search for two terms:
+The combine function, `c()`, allows you to search for two values in the keyed column at the same time.

 ```
 DT[c("B", "X")]